Tips for making the easiest possible transfers across the city centre when travelling between Euston and the other major stations in central London.

 Euston Square underground station is is a 3 - 5 min walk away from the main station and the route isn’t particularly obvious.

-When you’re on the main concourse, follow the route from here which leads to the relocated taxi rank; use the exit doors on the right hand side of the concourse, those that are over the by the ticket office.
+When you’re on the main concourse use the exit doors on the right hand side of the concourse, those that are over the by the ticket office.

-On the other side of the doors you will see a roofed step-free path, which leads down to the taxis, which will then be over to the right.
+On the other side of the doors you will see a roofed step-free path, which leads down towards the car drop-off area, which will then be over to the right.

 The entrance to Euston Square station, will be on the left, before you reach the next road junction.